abychat/bookshop-with-checkout-node/README.md

 DISCLAIMER - This is a learning/demo app and has been tested with [Stripe test data](https://stripe.com/docs/testing#cards) on Google Chrome, Safari, Microsoft Edge and Firefox.
 Do not deploy this app for use as a live site without a detailed code review and comprehensive testing.

-## Solution approach and experience building the app
+## Solution Approach and Experience Integrating Stripe

-## If this were a production app
+## If this were a Production App